Choose the perfect holiday letting

-Rent a holiday apartment, home or cottage Malaysia: from $24 per night
+Rent a holiday home, apartment or cottage in Malaysia from just $23 per night

 Malaysian meals range from lavish feasts to beachside seafood to flavoursome street food.
 Some of the best fast food can be found at George Town's Lorong Baru.
 This is not fast food as you know it.
 Instead, evenings are characterised by 'hawker' stalls steaming with fresh otak-otak (fish curry), wok-seared pickled vegetables, rice and bean sprouts, and prawn noodle soup.